mlzarathustra/ondes/README.md

         run -in 828 -out "main out" -ch1 octave -ch2 10

 You may need to use the tools provided (`midiInfo` and `audioInfo`) to figure out what to tell JavaSound for the -in and -out options above.
 Type `run` with no arguments for command line help.
+See [JavaSoundNaming.md](doc/JavaSoundNaming.md) for an explanation of how JavaSound names inputs and outputs, which is distinctly confusing.

 (This is all assuming you ran Gradle to build the jar file.
 See below)

 Given the state of computer sound responding to MIDI (sluggish) this app is generally not suitable for live performance of anything requiring timing.
 However, it should still be useful in cases where timing is not critical.
-Please see "audio buffer size" below for more on the latency responding to MIDI.
+Please see [AudioBuffer.md](doc/AudioBuffer.md) for more on the latency responding to MIDI.

 Yet to be created are the Envelope generation and friends (e.g. multidimensional panning envelopes).
 At present, the Wave Generators and some basic IIR filtering are fairly solid within the framework.